 These employers must provide training for all supervisors to prevent sexual harassment, abusive conduct, and harassment based on gender identity, gender expression, and sexual orientation.

 Transgender Rights in the Workplace

 This new notice, which is also a requirement of Senate Bill 396, provides detailed information for both employees and employers on the rights of transgender individuals in the workplace.

 The notice includes definitions of the following terms: “transgender,” “social transition,” and “physical transition.”
 Plus, there is an FAQ for employers, which outlines the kinds of questions employers may and may not ask transgender employees, the implementation of dress codes and grooming standards, and the obligations of employers related to bathrooms, showers, and locker rooms.

 Information for employees on filing a discrimination complaint is also provided.
 Employees who believe they have been a victim of discrimination may file a complaint with the DFEH within 1 year of the act of discrimination.

-For employees who are unable to submit a complaint online, by mail, or by email, the DFEH offers a scribing option by phone.
-In addition, the DFEH can assist individuals who are deaf, hard of hearing, or have a speech impairment through the California Relay Service (711) or a Voice Recorder Service.
+For employees who are unable to submit a complaint online, by mail, or by email, the DFEH offers an option by phone.
+In addition, the DFEH can assist individuals who are deaf, hard of hearing or have a speech impairment through the California Relay Service (711) or Voice Recorder Service.